hiren-gediya/promoforge-smart-campaigns-for-woocommerce/README.md

 - Discount applies **only when accessed through offer**

 ### 🎁 BOGO Offer
+- Buy One Get One
-- Buy X Get Y free or discounted
+- Buy X Get Y On Discount
 - Quantity-based rules
 - Applied in cart and checkout